SharedStake/SIPs/SIPS/sip-3.md

 ### Proof of Participation:
 - Off-chain profit sharing comes with a problem when you support various defi protocols: you don't know who invested the vEth2 stored in the contracts, pools, geysers...
 We use SGT to decide who is coming from SharedStake and who to distribute the Eth2 staking profits.
 - While vEth2 amount is a part of the calculations, SGT amount doesn't affect the received profits.
-- Since using an unstable token as a POP can result in unstability of overall protocol structure & issue is not active while the marketcap of vEth2 is too small to use in decentralized finance, **It is proposed to activate it after surpassing the 1000 validator in total.**
+- Since using an unstable token as a POP can result in unstability of overall protocol structure, and this issue is not active while the marketcap of vEth2 is too small to use in decentralized finance; **It is proposed to activate the POP mechanism after surpassing the 1000 validator in total.**
 - Pop structure contains a min-pop, max-pop and threshold for everyblock.

 ## Configurable Values